A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 6/README.md

   - [double elite](https://2e.aonprd.com/Rules.aspx?ID=790): [frost worm](https://2e.aonprd.com/Monsters.aspx?ID=677)

 ### Event 4: The Siege (xp 60, low)
+  - Note the Wendigo Ride the Wind / Wind Walk ability doesnt make sense as described as Wind Walk is ten minute casting time.
+Decide how you will play this in advance.
+Perhaps refer to the numerous paizo.com messageboard threads on this... and see if there is errata.
   - [Wendigo](https://2e.aonprd.com/Monsters.aspx?ID=409)

 ### Vekker Cabin Completion Bonus